RealFill: Reference-Driven Generation for Authentic Image Completion

 \section{Discussion}

+\textbf{How does reference image choice affect RealFill?} Empirically, when there are more reference images, or when the references have smaller variations from the target in terms of viewpoint and lighting, RealFill gives better results, as shown in \cref{fig:ablate_ref}.

-\subsection{Would other baselines work?}
+\textbf{Would other baselines work?}

-\textbf{Image Stitching}.
-One straight-forward approach is to utilize the correspondence between reference and target images and stitch them together.
-However, we find that this does not yield acceptable results most of the time, even using commercial image stitching software, particularly when there are dramatic viewpoint changes, lighting changes, or moving objects.
-Taking the two scenes in Fig.~\ref{fig:hard2stitch} as example, multiple commercial software solutions produce no output, asserting that the reference and target images do not have sufficient correspondences.
-On the contrary, RealFill recovers these scenes both faithfully and realistically.
+\textit{Image Stitching}.
+It is possible to stitch the reference and target images together using correspondences.
+However, we find that even strong commercial image stitching software doesn't work when there are dramatic lighting changes or object motion.
+Taking the two scenes in Fig.~\ref{fig:hard2stitch} for example, multiple commercial software solutions produce no output, asserting that there are insufficient correspondences.
+In contrast, RealFill faithfully recovers these scenes.

-\textbf{Vanilla DreamBooth}.
-Instead of adapting an inpainting model, another alternative is to fine-tune a standard Stable Diffusion model on the reference images, i.e., vanilla DreamBooth, then use the fine-tuned T2I model to inpaint the target image~\cite{lugmayr2022repaint}, as implemented in the popular Diffusers library~\cite{von-platen-etal-2022-diffusers}\footnote{ Diffusers' Stable Diffusion inpainting pipeline \href{https://github.com/huggingface/diffusers/blob/19edca82f1ff194c07317369a92b470dbae97f34/src/diffusers/pipelines/stable_diffusion/pipeline_stable_diffusion_inpaint.py}{code}.}.
-However, because this model is never trained with a masked prediction objective, it performs much worse compared to RealFill, as shown in Fig.~\ref{fig:compare_db}.
+\textit{DreamBooth}.
+Instead of finetuning an inpainting model, an alternative is to finetune a standard Stable Diffusion model on the reference images, i.e., DreamBooth, then use the finetuned T2I model to inpaint the target image~\cite{lugmayr2022repaint}, as implemented in the popular Diffusers library~\cite{von-platen-etal-2022-diffusers}\footnote{ Diffusers' Stable Diffusion inpainting pipeline \href{https://github.com/huggingface/diffusers/blob/19edca82f1ff194c07317369a92b470dbae97f34/src/diffusers/pipelines/stable_diffusion/pipeline_stable_diffusion_inpaint.py}{code}.}.
+However, because this model is never trained with a masked prediction objective, it is much worse than RealFill, as shown in Fig.~\ref{fig:compare_db}.